What does a chiropractic neurologist do?

 The chiropractic neurologist is a specialist in assessing the health of the entire loop connecting the muscles, joints and nervous system, and in identifying dysfuntion in each part that can lead to problems elsewhere.

-Can a chiropractor refer you to a neurologist?
+Can a doctor refer you to a chiropractor?

 When should you not see chiropractor?